johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Difference between stress and being stressed-out.
 How to live with stress and not be stressed out is a major goal of Philosophy

-"How you do everything is how you do anythign"
+"How you do everything is how you do anything"
 Counter point: Some problems are more important than others.
 Resources Time/Energy finite.
 Need to triage.
 Allocate resources according to importance
 Goal: First prioritize then bring the correct quantity/quality of resources to bear.n Counter-counter point: I notice gut feeling when I cut corners (BQ!).
 Telling me I have probably not prioritized properly